SteelBall/extensions-samples/jwt/README.md

 `dep ensure`
 3. Generate certs for the EBS:
 `openssl req -nodes -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days XXX -subj '/CN=localhost'`
+If on Windows, you can install Git which includes OpenSSL.
 4. Set `clientID` and `ownerID` variables in `main.go`